Last edited 04/16/2025

 What would be important for someone to know about working with you?

 Healing may take time, and therapy is not a quick fix.
-It's realization or transformation, that can take a lot of inner work where you might be faced with things that are uncomfortable.
+It's realization and transformation, that can take a lot of inner work where you might be faced with uncomfortable things.
 Everyone's journey will be unique, the path isn't always linear, and sometimes things may seem to get worse before they feel better.
 Often times, clients have to learn how to forgive and love themselves for things they've done and heal from things that were done to them.
 Be patient with yourself and the process.

 Identity